 Afif Abad Garden is a very quiet and pleasant garden in Shiraz that attracts many domestic and foreign tourists every year.
 This amazing Persian garden belongs to the Safavid era but its royal mansion was constructed in the Qajar era.
 This old garden has a fascinating mansion at the center converted to a weapons museum, and an old bathroom changed to a café.
 This garden is located in an affluent quarter of Shiraz.
 Don’t miss walking around or spend the evening at the cafes or restaurants of Afif Abad and Sattar Khan Streets.

 Vakil Bazaar is one of the most well-known traditional bazaars in Iran, located on the west side of Vakil mosque.
 It was built during the Zand dynasty, when Karim Khan had travelled to Lar and visited the amazing bazaar of the Safavid era, called Qeisariyeh.
 Vakil bazaar consists of beautiful courtyards and old shops selling everything from handmade Persian carpets, inlaid works, copper handicrafts and antiques to spices and clothing.
 Don’t miss Saray-e Moshir and Saray-e Fil.

-Vakil mosque is another masterpiece of the Zand era in Shiraz.
-The mosque is located between Vakil bazaar and Vakil bath.
+This beautiful mosque is another masterpiece of the Zand era in Shiraz.
+It is located between Vakil bazaar and Vakil bath.
 The architecture and prominent features of the mosque are admirable; including 48 stone pillars carved in spirals, a marble minbar with fourteen stairs, two vast iwans, and colorful (Haft Rangi) tiles.

 Karim Khan Citadel (Arg-e Karimkhan)